ILIAS-eLearning/ILIAS/docs/configuration/install.md

 chown www-data:www-data `/var/www/files
 ```

-If you want to server other applications from your webserver, you might want to
-use subdirectories in the docroot and the files-directory for ILIAS.
-The commands
-above will directly serve ILIAS from the docroot.
+The commands above will directly serve ILIAS from the docroot.

 <a name="install-ilias"></a>
 ## Install ILIAS